Unity-Technologies/ml-agents/gym-unity/README.md

 Next, create a file called `train_unity.py`.
 Then create an `/envs/` directory and build the environment to that directory.
 For more information on building Unity environments, see [here](../docs/Learning-Environment-Executable.md).
-Note that for the DQN baseline, the environment must have a single visual observation, a single discrete action and a single Agent in the scene.
+Note that because of limitations of the DQN baseline, the environment must have a single visual observation, a single discrete action and a single Agent in the scene.
-Add the following code to
-the `train_unity.py` file:
+Add the following code to the `train_unity.py` file:

 ```python
 import gym